 I’m not a superstitious person by any means but some things in life make you wonder, you know?
 This is one of them.

 I can’t count the times I’ve bumped into people at work that I have had trouble with in the past and thought I would never have to deal with again.

 That’s why it’s extremely important to quit your job in professional and polite manner, no matter how rude the counterparts are.
 If your boss starts you yell at you or talk you down when you resign, just let it go past you.
 Be the bigger person.

 Even when other people are rude to you and don’t seem to care about your feelings, they usually will not have hard feelings towards you in the future, if you maintain a calm and professional attitude.

 Now I’m not saying to let anyone walk over you.
 You should always stand up for yourself.
 But be professional about it.
 Don’t yell, don’t talk trash or resort to violence.
 If someone is clearly out of line, go the official route.
 Press charges if need be.

 If someone is being a dick you will always remember it.
 It is possible you will end up as their manager or business associate.
-That’s the right time for vengeance.
-Not before.
 Let others burn bridges, don’t do it yourself.